Healthy Eating Key to Workplace Productivity

 health and produces the best work for the employer."

-The following tips to employers can support healthy eating at work:
+Empire offers the following tips to employers on how to support healthy eating at work:

 - Promote healthy alternatives to sweets: Employers could put nutritious snacks in a central location, such as a canteen or break room, and inform staff members that the treats are available.